Reklen/citynews/README.md

 **CityNews** is a webapp made to share news and events all arround the world.
-By just selecting an area in the map by dragging or zooming, you can view news from diferent cities, newborrods, countries and continents.
+By just selecting an area in the map by dragging or zooming, you can view news from diferent cities, neighborhood, countries and continents.

 ##To run this project you need to.
 Install Elastic Search